|

 a man served in.
 However Ivor and John's research means that

-very often he can identify where he served so please contact
+very often he can identify where he served.

 Even if you know the Company a man served